hds/hegdenu.net/content/posts/tracing-tokio-tasks.md

 Now back into the task contents.

-We record a tracing event with the message `"step 1"`.
+We record an event with the message `"step 1"`.

 (it's at info level)

 Then we async sleep for 100ms.

-Then record another tracing event.
+Then record another event.

 This time with the message `"step 2"`.